 Rape conviction overturned due to prosecutorial misconduct

-A Vancouver client’s 2017 conviction for raping his wife have been thrown out by the Court of Appeals.
+A Vancouver client’s 2017 convictions for raping his wife have been thrown out by the Court of Appeals.

 In a 3-0 ruling, appellate judges cited prosecutorial misconduct as grounds for reversal, including a Clark County deputy prosecutor’s comments about anal sex she made during closing argument.